cgemza/cgemza/README.md

 # Chelsea Pulaski Gemza

-Electrical Engineering student based in Albuquerque, New Mexico with a professional background in national security, technical program management, systems engineering, and cybersecurity.
+Electrical Engineering student based in Albuquerque with a professional background in national security, technical program management, systems engineering, and cybersecurity.

-Outside of engineering, I am raising four kids and working on our ranch in New Mexico.
+Outside of engineering, I am raising four kids and enjoying life in New Mexico.

 ## Current Areas of Study